 To determine whether insurance will cover any part of sober living, individuals should take the following steps:

 Contact the Insurance Provider – Speaking with a representative can clarify what aspects of sober living, if any, are covered under the policy.
+Consult the Sober Living Home – Some facilities have partnerships with treatment centers and can provide guidance on using insurance benefits.
+Work with a Treatment Coordinator – Many rehab centers have specialists who assist with verifying insurance coverage and navigating claims.

 The Value of Sober Living in Recovery